hebermudezg/Visual-Basic-Console-Application/README.md

 # Visual-Basic-Console-Application
-Programs developed in visual basic console application and .NET technologies, these exercises were developed in 2010 as my first approach to programming
+Programs developed in visual basic console application and .NET technologies, these exercises were developed in 2010 as my first approach to programming.